 • Supporting materials OR Live Audition location selection

-• Répétiteur: 3 recordings displaying abilities in playing scenes from an opera score, sight reading, and aria accompaniment in standard repertoire
+• Kapellmeister/Répétiteur: 2 recordings displaying abilities in playing an opera score and aria accompaniment in standard German or Italian repertoire

-Live Auditions will be held in New York, Boston, San Francisco, Houston, Vancouver, London and Berlin.
-Additional locations, dates and sites will be publicized in October.
-Check back for complete listing.
-Preference will be given to those applicants attending live auditions.
+Live Auditions will be held in New York, Boston, Bloomington (IN), San Francisco, Houston, Vancouver, London, Stockholm and Berlin.

 Under the guidance of the staff, you will have the chance to learn what is required at every level of house from accompanists.
 Your development and education will be furthered through assisting individual lessons on the essential keys of good coaching and skillful accompaniment.
 All assigned activities are based both on the desire of the individual to grow in that area, and the merit earned by the level of preparation ready upon arrival.
 As we will provide contacts and opportunities to play for agents who can give further employment, we are expecting all apprentices to arrive with a professional level of preparation.
 That given, you will play production rehearsals, assist maestro and faculty répétiteurs during production rehearsals and music coachings, be prepared to sing lines during production rehearsals and music coachings to fill in for absent or ill singers, collaborate with vocal instruction faculty during singing lessons and masterclasses, coaching singers in your areas of strength and assisting with accompaniment during concerts and at the discretion of the musical director play the performances.